haranychan/homepage/content/en/publication/IP-2023ECSympOSD/index.md

 ---
-title: "オープンスペースディスカッション2023実施報告"
+title: "Report on Open Space Discussion 2023"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- 原田 智広
+- Tomohiro Harada
-- 木下 貴登
+- Takato Kinoshita
-- 白石 洋輝
+- Hiroki Shiraishi
-- 高野 諒
+- Ryo Takano
-- 田島 友祐
+- Yusuke Tajima
-- 谷垣 勇輝
+- Yuki Tanigaki
-- 苗村 伸夫
+- Nobuo Namura
 - admin

 # Author notes (optional)
 author_notes:
-- "埼玉大学"
+- "Saitama University"
-- "大阪公立大学"
+- "Osaka Metropolitan University"
-- "横浜国立大学"
+- "Yokohama National University"
-- "富山県立大学"
+- "Toyama Prefectural University"
-- "滋賀大学"
+- "Shiga University"
-- "産業技術総合研究所"
+- "National Institute of Advanced Industrial Science and Technology"
-- "富士通株式会社"
+- "Fujitsu Limited"
-- "横浜国立大学"
+- "Yokohama National University"

 date: "2024-08-15T00:00:00Z"
 doi: ""